 Methodology

-CarInsurance.com commissioned Quadrant Information Services in 2023 to field rates for auto insurance for 20-year-olds at various coverage levels and for males and females by gender in each state.
+CarInsurance.com commissioned Quadrant Information Services to field rates for auto insurance for 20-year-olds at various coverage levels and for males and females by gender in each state.

 Laura Longero